Posts

 Image

-The Birth of Mary According to the Visions of Anne Catherine Emmerich In her visions, Emmerich described the days leading up to the birth of the Blessed Virgin Mary.
-According to the account, Saint Anne sensed that the time of her child’s birth was near and invited close relatives to be present.
+Saint Anne sensed that the time of her child’s birth was near and invited close relatives to be present.
 Among them were her sister Maraha, the widow Enue, and her niece Mary Salome.
 St. Anne, Mother of the Blessed Virgin Mary The household prepared quietly and reverently.
 Joachim arranged offerings of thanksgiving and entrusted the home to family members.
 The atmosphere, as described in the vision, was one of prayerful expectation.
 Emmerich recounts that during the night, Anne gathered the women for prayer.
 The vision describes symbolic imagery associated with biblical themes — references to the promises made to Abraham and the prophetic signs of salvation history.
 In deeply symbolic language, Anne is portrayed as praying in thanksgiving for the fulfillment of God’s promises.
-The birth itself is ...
+The birth itself is described in mystical imagery.
+Emmerich recounts seeing radiant light fill the room and perceiving biblical symbolism reminiscent of the burning bush of Moses.
+The newborn child, Mary, is pres...

 THE EARLY MARRIED LIFE OF JOACHIM AND ANNE